onwords-smart-solutions/my_office/README.md

 ### Version history and Releases

-* Android : 2.1.6+6 - Added month wise Food count details and removed excess Proxy attendance access for staffs.
+* Android : 3.0.1+10 - New version for Google play store.
 * iOS : 2.0.12+87.